codesulting/federal-firearms-licensees/README.md

 * Create a SQLite database and with a `licensees` table
 ```
 touch dbFFLicensees.sqlite
+sqlite3 dbFFLicensees.sqlite
+sqlite3 dbFFLicensees.sqlite <createTable.txt
 ```
-* Parse txt file and load each row into the SQLite database
+* Parse the txt file and load each row into the SQLite database
 * Geocode each licensee using the `Premise` address attributes

 ### Data